RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 </div>

 ## Playstyle Strategy
 Because Ruan Mei is SP positive and her skill lasts for three turns, it is recommended to follow a Skill > Basic > Basic playstyle.
-Her skill should be used before your DPS characters take action so that your DPS can be buffed.
+Her skill should generally be used before your DPS characters take action so that your DPS can be buffed.
 With Ruan Mei's technique, 2pc Vonwacq, or enough SPD, this can easily be achieved.
-With Ruan Mei's technique, you can even save one skill point at the start of battle.
+Her technique also saves one skill point at the start of battle, allowing even easier access.

 Ideally, you want to cast Ruan Mei's ultimate every three turns (this will be referred to as 3T ult).
 This is so you can have as much ultimate uptime as possible.
 Ruan Mei's value mostly comes from her ultimate, so higher uptime means more buffs.
 The problem is that this is pretty difficult to achieve.
-Ruan Mei's signature light cone does not provide enough energy to achieve a 3T ult, and Energy Recharge buffs and stats are extremely rare.
+Her signature light cone does not provide enough energy to achieve a 3T ult, and Energy Recharge buffs and stats are extremely rare.

 Is 3T ult really necessary, though?
 Not really, but it is ideal.
-If you are comfortable with casting Ruan Mei's ultimate every four turns instead, then that's fine!
-While you may lose out on some buffs, Ruan Mei certainly isn't "unplayble" with a 4T ult.
+If you're comfortable with casting Ruan Mei's ultimate every four turns instead, then that's fine!
+While you may lose out on some buffs, Ruan Mei certainly isn't "unplayable" with a 4T ult.

 Still, it is best to try to optimize your ultimate uptime as much as possible.
 Even if you can't achieve a 3T ult, you should still try to make the most of your energy and ult as much as you can with what you have.